jdlib/JDBX/UserGuide.md

 ## <a name="updates"></a>4.
 Running DML or DDL Updates

-Like in JDBC the term "update" includes DML UPDATE, INSERT, DELETE and DDL commands.
+Like in JDBC the term *update* covers UPDATE, INSERT, DELETE (DML) and DDL commands.
-TODO
+Running a DML command can return the number of affected records and the auto-generated values of primary key columns.

+Updates can be executed by either calling a `StaticStmt` or a `PrepStmt`:

+### <a name="updates-updateclass">Update Class

+`StaticStmt.createUpdate(String)` and `PrepStmt.createUpdate()` return a `org.jdbx.Update` object
+which provides a builder API to run the update:

+     Update u = stmt.createQuery(sql);
+     Update u = pstmt.createQuery();

+Because of its builder API you will rarely need to store it in a variable but rather chain method calls.
+In the following variable `u` represents an Update object obtained via `StaticStmt.createUpdate(String)` or `PrepStmt.createUpdate()`

 ## <a name="classes-abbr"></a>5.
 Running a Single Command